-From the solarium, a few stairs leads down to a great room with a living room area …
+From the solarium, a few stairs lead down to a great room with a living room area …

 A guest bathroom is a few steps down from the great room.
-The water damaged circus tent mural, and the painting around the window, was done by Lucy, who did much of decorative paintings that appear around the house.
+The water damaged circus tent mural, and the painting around the window, were done by Lucy, who did much of decorative painting that appears around the house.